vaemendis/ubooquity-doc/pages/tutorials/log-customization.md

 If you want complete control of your logs, take a look at the [Logback configuration documentation](http://logback.qos.ch/manual/configuration.html).

 #### Step 3
 Modify your starting script to force the use of your new configuration at startup.
+Your configuration file **_must_** be placed in your Ubooquity working directory (the directory where ubooquity creates its own folders, database and prederences files) or it will be ignored.
 Add the `-Dlogback.configurationFile` parameter with the **_absolute_** path to your configuration file:

 ```